veracity/veracity-documentation/sections/vap/dfmigration.md

 </figure>

 6. Under **Set access level**, select **Read** (1).
 7. Under **Set access end**, set a date far in the future (2).
-It is important because the report can refresh the data as long as the access key is inside the 'Set access end' period.
+It is important because the report can refresh the data if the access key is inside the 'Set access end' period.
 8. Select **Generate key** (3).

 <figure>